Te Teira Manuka: Attempt to sell land at Waitara

 In 1859, after politician Donald McLean announced on behalf of Governor Thomas Gore Browne that he would "would buy no man’s land without his consent", and would not buy "unless [a land owner] owned part of it", Te Teira Manuka eagerly offered to sell the Pekapeka block of modern-day Waitara.
 The small parcel of land sat on the south bank of the Waitara river, was 600 acre in size, and was well-suited to English settler ambitions in the area.
 Hopes were raised that the sale would make a precedent for vast land purchases across northern Taranaki.

 Te Teira had been interested in selling up his interests there before in accordance to English law rather than tikanga Māori.
 He wrote to Browne and announced that he, Īhāia Te Kirikūmara and his brother Tamati, wished to sell up in accordance to Crown custom.
 Immediately upon hearing this, an outraged Wiremu Kīngi protested.
 As one person could not legally sell collectively owned land under tikanga Māori, the senior Kīngi wrote to the Governor to deter him.
 In his letter Kīngi said “I will not permit the sale of Waitara to the Pakeha.
 Waitara is in my hands, I will not give it up….
+However, in correspondence with Robert Parris on 29 November 1859, Kingi claimed that Teira indeed held legal title to the land but would not let him sell it as he did not wish for the land to be disturbed.